 Instead of spraying the coffee extract, it is chilled and turned into ice.
 The ice is then broken into pieces to make smaller granules.

-The granules are sent to a drying vacuum in which the ice dissipates.
-What’s left is the tiny granules you see in instant coffee.
+The granules are sent to a drying vacuum, where the ice dissipates.
+What's left are the tiny granules you see in instant coffee.

 Instant coffee.